 Similar to its cousin (sleep), meditation is always free 99.
 There is no fancy gear, memberships, or even a postage stamp needed.

-I meditate for thirty minutes, fifteen in the morning, and during lunch.
+I meditate for 30 minutes, 15 in the morning, and during lunch.
 I break it into chunks since it is easier to find smaller bits of time in the hustle, bustle, and muscle of the day.

 If I skip a round, I can tell.
-After I meditate, I have more control over thoughts which stops emotions from running amuck.
+After I meditate, I have more control over thoughts which helps emotions from running amuck.

-Without the meditation buffer, feelings become quick with extremes from smoldering anger to a tearful down pouring.
-Often over minor things like being interrupted or listening to a sorrowful Sarah McLachlan song during a commercial.
+Without the meditation buffer, feelings become quick with extremes from smoldering anger to a tearful down pour.
+Often over minor things like being interrupted or listening to a sorrowful Sarah McLachlan song during an animal adoption commercial.

 Meditation is a minty balm to heated emotional upheavals.
 It brings focus back to what’s important: this moment and this breath.
 Sometimes, when struggling to focus during mediation, I count how many breaths I can take before my mind wanders off to hang out with Mad Max.